KingoftheHomeless/in-other-words/README.md

     run
     -- Run the @Throw String@ effect, resulting in @Either String [String]@
   $ runThrow @String
-    -- We discard the output of @challenge@; we're not interested in it.
+    -- We discard the return value of @challenge@ -- () --
+    -- while retaining the list of told strings..
   $ fmap fst
     -- Run the @Tell String@ effect by gathering all told -- strings into a list, resulting in ([String], ())